Sir Jermyn Davers, 4th Baronet: Early life

 Davers was the second son of Sir Robert Davers, 2nd Baronet and his wife, Hon.
 Mary Jermyn, daughter and co-heiress of Thomas Jermyn, 2nd Baron Jermyn.
 He was brought up at Rushbrooke Hall and matriculated at Christ Church, Oxford on 14 March 1704, aged 17.

 Career

 At the 1722 British general election, Davers was returned in a contest as a Tory Member of Parliament for Bury St Edmunds.
 He succeeded his brother Sir Robert Davers, 3rd Baronet, to the baronetcy on 20 May 1723.
-In April 1725, he was one of five Tories who voted against a motion to restore the inheritance of Bolingbroke.
-He inherited the Jermyn estates, including Cheveley, Cambridgeshire, and Dover Street, London, in 1726 from his great uncle, Henry Jermyn, 1st Baron Dover.
+In April 1725, he was one of five Tories who voted against a motion to restore the inheritance of Viscount Bolingbroke.
+He inherited a share of the Jermyn estates, including Cheveley, Cambridgeshire, and Dover Street, London, in 1726 from his great-uncle, Henry Jermyn, 1st Baron Dover, who had died in 1708 without a male heir.
 At the 1727 British general election, he was returned as MP for Suffolk, topping the poll in a contest.
 He voted consistently against the government.

+In 1730 he and his brother, Thomas, sold two estates (and the enslaved people attached to them) on Barbados to the Frere family.
+He had inherited the holdings from his father.
 He was returned unopposed for Suffolk in 1734 British general election and 1741 British general election.